 4. Conclusions

 We have measured the absolute frequency of the CW-THz wave in real time using the dual PC-THz comb.
 Achieved measurement rate is 100 Hz and accuracy is 3.5*10-11.
-In addition, we have shown from the actual measurement that changes in large absolute frequencies extending across comb orders can also be followed in real time.
+In addition, we have shown from the actual measurement that changes in large absolute frequencies extending across comb modes can also be followed in real time.
 As a result, the frequency characterization of the CW-THz source whose output frequency changes from moment to moment becomes possible.

 [1] S. Yokoyama, R. Nakamura, M. Nose, T. Araki, and T. Yasui, "Terahertz spectrum analyzer based on a terahertz frequency comb," Opt.
 Express 16, 13052-13061 (2008).